RedHatNordicsSA/learnlinux/lab-0/README.md

 Now we know how to find hidden files.

+👍 If you want to learn more about a command, viewing the manual page of the command is a good way to start.
+Remember that as we move forwards in the lab.

 💥 Look at all the hidden files in your home directory.

 Run below commands: